OlgaKuryatnikova/website/content/publication/copocert.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Nature Climate Change" publication_short = ""
+publication = "INFORMS Journal on Computing" publication_short = ""

 # Is this a selected publication? (true/false)